dimaveshkin/tabhideout/README.md

 ##Notes

-Now pages are hidden only while browser is open.
+~~Now pages are hidden only while browser is open.
 When you close it, you will lost all hidden tabs. <br/>
-Open them, before you close Chrome, if you want to save them for later.
+Open them, before you close Chrome, if you want to save them for later.~~ Now you can store your hidden tabs in browser localy.
+They'll be still accessible, even if you re-open your browser or reload computer.